Kennett Middle School

 One semester is “Intro to Guitar” and one semester is “Intro to Group Percussion.”
 Grades are based on participation, written assessments, performing assessments.

 Our goal is to educate minds, develop healthy bodies, and promote positive attitudes towards lifetime physical activity, fitness, and sports skills.
 Each student will be empowered with the knowledge and skills necessary to make responsible lifestyle choices that directly impact his/her health and well-being.
 We expect students to dress appropriately for fitness activities.
-This includes changing from school clothes into t-shirt, shorts/sweatpants and sneakers.
+This includes changing from school clothes into a t-shirt, shorts/sweatpants, and sneakers.
 The grading rubric is based on preparation – (appropriate clothing) and active participation (on task, attentive, positive attitude, best effort.)

 Band and Orchestra are the two instrumental music classes.
 Instrumental music students sign up for one instrument and focus on the ins and outs that specific instrument.
 Instrumental music students are required to attend lessons, practice at home, complete quarterly playing assessments, and participate in concerts that are outside of the regular school day.
 The Orchestra focuses primarily on Violin, Viola, Cello, and Bass.
 The Band focuses on Flute, Oboe, Clarinet, Bass Clarinet, Bassoon, Alto Saxophone, Tenor Saxophone, Baritone Saxophone, Trumpet, French Horn, Trombone, Euphonium, Tuba, Mallet Percussion, and Battery Percussion.
 New students are welcome to begin in 6th grade.
 In 8th Grade selected band students participate in Full Orchestra.
 Students are permitted to focus on two instruments but they must be approved by one of the instrumental music teachers.